methods2022/team08_project/README.md

 ## Team 08: Adeline Schwartz, Anusha Kumar, Connor Thropp, Lindsey Ross, Ziyin Li

 ### Project Overview
 This repository contains code used to analyze COVID-19 Data from VAERS (Vaccine Adverse Event Reporting System).
 The specfic covariates used to analyze COVID-19 data in our project are identified, such as sex, vaccine brand (Moderna and Pfizer vaccines), and the top three adverse events.
 We are able to assess whether a significant correlation exists among these three variables.
 The additional examination of other covariates such as age and onset data helps in understanding the onset of symptoms associated with COVID-19 vaccination.
-Such information is useful for medical professionals and vaccine manufacturers to understand how to better market their vaccines.
+Such information is useful for medical professionals and vaccine manufacturers to understand how to better market their vaccines, and may be useful for machine learning systems in the future.

-_add blurb about project here_

 | Table of Contents |
 | ----------------- |